Harshitjoc/Flight_Status_And_Notification/README.md

 ### Environment Variables
 The backend server uses the following environment variables:

-- EMAIL: The email address from which notifications will be sent.
+- SENDER_EMAIL: The email address from which notifications will be sent.
-- PASS: The password for the email account.
+- SENDER_EMAIL_PASS: The password for the email account.
+- RECEIVER_EMAIL: The email address in which notifications will be received.

 ## Usage